Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Approach

 \section{Approach}

-We define meta-cognition in LLMs as follows: \begin{definition} Meta-cognition refers to an LLM's ability to assess and regulate its own knowledge and limitations, enabling informed decision-making about task execution, including when to rely on external tools or resources. \end{definition} In the context of tool use, this involves assessing the model’s capabilities and limitations to determine whether a query can be answered independently or requires external tools, based on the query’s complexity and the sufficiency of the model’s internal knowledge.
+We define meta-cognition in LLMs as follows: \begin{definition} Meta-cognition refers to an LLM's ability to assess and regulate its own knowledge and limitations, enabling informed decision-making about task execution, including when to rely on external tools or resources. \end{definition} In the context of tool use, this involves assessing the model’s capabilities and limitations to determine whether a query can be answered independently or requires external tools, based on the complexity of the query and the sufficiency of model’s internal knowledge.

 To quantify meta-cognition, we train a probe that detects the model's level of meta-cognitive awareness.
 This probe evaluates the rationale behind the model's decision-making process, providing a score that reflects the model's self-assessment accuracy.
 For instance, when the model receives a complex mathematical query, the meta-cognition probe assesses whether it correctly decides to solve the problem itself or delegate it to a calculator.
-A high meta-cognition score indicates accurate self-assessment, while a low score suggests either an incorrect attempt to solve it independently or unnecessary reliance on the tool.
+A high meta-cognition score indicates accurate self-assessment, while a low score suggests uncertainty in the model's decision.